 Lean: Eliminating Waste in Software Engineering

 The application of Lean principles to software development was initially introduced by Mary and Tom Poppendieck in their book Lean Software Development: An Agile Toolkit.
-It includes the 7 basic principles:

-- Amplify learning and create knowledge
+- amplify learning and create knowledge,

-- Decide as late as possible
+- decide as late as possible,

-- Deliver as fast as possible
+- deliver as fast as possible,

-- Empower the team
+- empower the team,

-- See the whole
+- see the whole.

 Amplify learning and create knowledge.
 In Lean, software development is perceived as an ongoing learning process.
 Developers don’t usually write clear code on the first try.
 After having detected and fixed errors, they write an improved variation of the previous code.
 Engineers gain knowledge during development by solving problems and producing code variations.
 So, the best way to improve the software development environment is to amplify learning.